 The rebate is contingent on the project complying with all city/county ordinances, building codes and permit requirements, including inspections.

 Manufactured, modular or factory-built homes have additional requirements.

 Manufactured, modular or factory-built homes qualify for a rebate only if all of the following are true:

-- Resident or homeowner must be a SMUD customer with an active SMUD account.
+- Resident or homeowner is a SMUD customer with an active SMUD account.

-- Home must be subject to state and local building codes.
+- Home is subject to state and local building codes.

 - Contact your local building department to find out if your home is subject to state and local building code.

 - Mobile homes on a chassis and axle, constructed under HUD codes or that have a State of California Community Services Department sticker indicating status as a licensed mobile home MAY NOT QUALIFY.

 - Homes on a permanent foundation typically DO qualify.

 FinancingFinance your new heat pump HVAC system with Sustainable Home Improvement Loan.